soumiamahieddine/enmoRM/README.md

     ```
     apt-get install default-jre
     ```
+-   git
+    ```
+    apt-get install git
+    ```

--   We recommend to have a minimum of 1Gb free disk space (it depend on the amount of data the you have to store on the system)
+We recommend to have a minimum of 1Gb free disk space (it depends on the amount of data you have to store on the system)

 ### System user for the software